 Creating an annual recruiting budget can seem like an overwhelming responsibility, but it’s an essential task for any well-organized recruiter or talent acquisition specialist.
-Failing to do means you won’t be able to capture crucial metrics and identify areas for development.
-A well-planned recruiting budget can make or break your success in the coming year.
+Failing to do so means that you won’t be able to capture crucial metrics and identify areas for development.
+A well-planned recruiting budget can make or break your talent acquisition success in the coming year.
 Avoid hemorrhaging costs and get the most out of your budget by understanding it in detail.
-Doing so will allow you to control costs and focus on improving your hiring and retention efforts.
+A little more understanding and planning Doing so will allow you to control costs while and focus on improving your hiring and retention efforts.

-With 2018 coming to a close, it’s time to start thinking about a budget for the coming year partially based on what you’ve learned this past year.
+There is never a bad time to pause and realign your recruitment budget, whether you’re a quarter, halfway, or three-quarters into the year.
+Take what you’ve learned from past allocations and spending and evaluate what’s working or not.
 Planning a comprehensive recruiting budget involves several detailed steps which may get glossed over or skipped entirely if you try to rush.
-Considering this, it’s best to start early by doing your research and thinking about ways you can use your efforts to minimize cost-per-hire, increase retention, and hire the most skilled talent to drive a businesses’ bottom line.
-Here are some ways you can start wisely investing the time to calculate your costs and budget for success.
+Considering this, it’s best to carve out some dedicated time to do your research and think about ways you can minimize cost-per-hire, increase retention, and hire the most skilled talent to drive your business’s bottom line.
+Here are some steps that you can follow in order to calculate your costs and budget for success.

-A deep-dive into your recruiting metrics from the previous 12 months is an essential first step for determining your next steps.
-Look at how many new-hires you brought in and which channels were most useful for attracting them (for example, social media, vs. job boards, vs. employee referrals) as well as which positions you filled most of such as executive, entry-level, management, or administrative.
+A deep dive into your recruiting metrics from the previous 12 months is an essential first step for determining your next steps.
+Look at how many new hires you brought in and which channels were most useful for attracting them (for example, social media, vs. job boards, vs. employee referrals) as well as which positions you filled most, such as executive, entry-level, management, or administrative.
 How many of these people are still retained in the organization?
 How many have quit or been terminated?
 And finally, how many have been promoted or given additional responsibilities?

 Hopefully, performance reviews for your recruiting team were conducted, so you’ll also want to benchmark which ones were most successful in their role and why.
 See who was average, the best, and the worst, and whose performance improved by the most significant margin and why.
 This will help you to uncover what has been working and what hasn’t on your recruiting team and determine who should be promoted, who may need additional development in their role, and who should perhaps be let go or moved into another role.

 The first part of predicting your likely recruiting costs is to estimate the total number of hires you expect to take on in the coming year.
-Make sure you leave plenty of time to schedule the requisite meetings and calls to go over previous hiring budgets, future business objectives, and to determine the current skills-gaps in the organizations.
+Make sure you leave plenty of time to schedule the requisite meetings and calls to go over previous hiring budgets, future business objectives, and to determine the current skills gaps in the organizations.
 There are many reliable quantitative methods that best-in-class talent recruiters use to calculate staffing needs.
-After deciding what roles leadership anticipates hiring in the coming year, you can create a chart or table to estimate how many of each role you hope to recruit in each quarter.
+After determining what roles leadership anticipates hiring in the coming year, create a chart or table to estimate how many of each role you hope to recruit in each quarter.

 The next step in recruiting cost calculation is to figure out all of the essential costs associated with your recruiting initiatives.
 These will cover basic costs, fixed costs, technology costs, optimization costs, and other miscellaneous expenditures.